Terahertz Therapy Devices: Frequency, Safety, Non-Ionizing Claims, and Evidence Limits

 Be cautious around the eyes and face.

-Do not point a terahertz device directly into the eyes unless the product is specifically designed and instructed for that use by the manufacturer.
+Do not point light-emitting components directly into the eyes unless the device is specifically designed and instructed for that use.

 Implanted Devices and Terahertz Wellness Tools

-If you have a pacemaker, ICD, neurostimulator, implanted pump, cochlear implant, or another implanted electronic device, ask your clinician or the device manufacturer before using any terahertz wellness device near the body.
+If you have a pacemaker, ICD, neurostimulator, implanted pump, cochlear implant, or another implanted electronic device, ask your clinician or the implanted-device manufacturer before using a terahertz wellness product when compatibility is uncertain.

-This is especially important if the product also involves:
+This becomes especially important if the consumer product also involves:

 • electromagnetic fields